project-everest/everest/README.md

-# ICFP2017 Artifact for: Low-Level Programming Embedded in F*
+# CCS2017 Artefact for: HACL*, a verified modern cryptographic library

 ## This Docker Image